Diet, physical activity and fitness - assessment and evaluation, 10 creditsKost, fysisk aktivitet och fitness - mätmetodik och utvärdering, 10 hp

 - carry out appropriate statistical tests using SPSS to evaluate relative and absolute validity (using biomarkers) and precision of assessment methods for diet, physical activity and body composition.

-- Write a short report according to standard scientific structure.
+- analyze data and write a short report according to standard scientific structure.

 This course consists of lectures (live and recorded), discussions, journal club, seminars, a group work and a number of practical assessments for physical activity and fitness, complemented with dietary data from the course "Diet and health - scientific evidence, recommendations and sustainability" from earlier in the program.

-The examination consists of written assignments and a group work (graded Pass/Fail), and an individual report combined with a take-home exam (graded Pass with distinction/Pass/Fail).
+The examination consists of written exam (graded Pass/Fail), a group work (graded Pass/Fail), and an individual written report (graded Pass with distinction/Pass/Fail).
 To pass the course, all examination tasks must fulfil the criteria for Pass.
-Final grade is based on the take-home exam.
+Final grade is based on the written report.
 The grading criteria for all examinations are provided in Canvas.

-In the case a student fail an assignment, the individual assignment or individual question in the take-home exam can be complemented to get a pass.
+In the case a student fail an assignment, the individual assignment can be complemented to get a pass.
 The assignment can be resubmitted a maximum of five more times.
 After six failed assignments, no further examination opportunities will be given for that assignment.
 A student who has failed two examinations for a course or part of a course, is entitled to have another examiner appointed unless special reasons speak against it.

 Group work, practical assessments, journal club and some seminars are compulsory.
 The examiner assesses if and, in that case, how absence from compulsory parts can be compensated.
 Before the student has participated in all compulsory parts or compensated absence according to the examiner's instructions, the student's study results cannot be finalized.
 Absence from a compulsory activity may result in that the student cannot compensate absence until the next time the course is given.